NannyML/nannyml/docs/glossary.rst

         data.

     CBPE (Confidence-Based Performance Estimation)
-        A family of methods to estimate model performance in the absence of ground truth that take advantage of the confidence which is expressed in the monitored model output probability/score prediction.
+        A family of methods to estimate classification model performance in the absence of ground truth that takes advantage of the confidence which is expressed in the monitored model output probability/score prediction.
+        To see how it works, check out our :ref:`CBPE deep dive<how-it-works-cbpe>`.

     Chi Squared test
         The Chi Squared test, or chi2 test as is sometimes called, is a non parametric statistical test regarding